 It's important to remember that dogs are natural carnivores and don't need vegetables like you do.
-"Adding additional foods to a dog's diet has the potential to make the diet unbalanced," explains Dr. Susan Lauten, who has a doctorate in biomedical sciences and is the owner of Pet Nutrition Consulting.
+"Adding additional foods to a dog's diet has the potential to make the diet unbalanced," explains Susan Lauten, who has a doctorate in biomedical sciences and is the owner of Pet Nutrition Consulting in Knoxville, Tennessee.
 "Supplements are safe when kept within 10 percent of the daily diet.
 If he doesn't eat his entire day's food because he likes the supplements better, his diet becomes unbalanced."
-If you're going to have your pet sitter take over vegetable cooking when you're gone, make sure you go over how much of which ones work best for your pup!

 These are the 10 best vegetables for dogs to add to your pet's diet:

 Add one to two ounces of lightly steamed asparagus tips (cut into small pieces to prevent choking) to add variety, flavor, vitamins, and minerals to a dog's meal.
 Sometimes a new flavor or texture is all it takes to renew interest in his usual food.

 Broccoli stalks boost immunity, help ward off cancer and fight arthritic inflammation.
 Also, chewing on stalks creates a natural, plaque-fighting toothbrush!
 Beware: too much broccoli, especially the heads, can upset the digestive system and cause major gas.
 Broccoli should make up less than 5 percent of your dog's food intake.